-Discontinued: Student status when no enrollment has occurred for 3 semesters, or a student withdraws from the university.
+Discontinued: Student status when no enrollment has occurred for 3 semesters.
 Discontinued students need to reapply to the graduate program to complete degree requirements

 Finance and Planning: One of the four major divisions of the University, headed by the Vice President for Finance and Planning which focuses on financial management and planning.